I’m excited to share with you my review of the new fundraising book, “Asking Styles: Harness Your Personal Fundraising Power.”

 Maybe you’ve done DISC or Myers-Briggs or something similar?

-Well, Andrea Kihlstedt has found a way to identify your asking style, based on a number of characteristics, in a similar fashion.
+Well, Andrea Kihlstedt and Brian Saber have found a way to identify your asking style, based on a number of characteristics, in a similar fashion.

 I found out from her book what my asking style is and how to best play to my strengths in asking.

 Andrea and Brian define the four types as: